The Hidden Qualities That Make Us Influential

 “Get people to show you their best self,” explains Mathew.

-“Use language that is open and inclusive, ask lots of questions, and assure people they are valued.”
+“Choose language that is open and inclusive, ask questions, assure people they are valued.”

 “Standing up straight and smiling is the bare minimum of what you must do to project the strength and warmth that leads to being influential.
 Make eye contact.
 Understand what people expect of you and start by addressing that concern.”